 How to Get to Moraine Lake in 2024

 We often get asked how to get to Moraine Lake.
-Now more than ever, no more parking is offered at the stunning lake in Banff.
+Now more than ever, as no more private parking is offered at this stunning lake in Banff.
 Thankfully, seeing its beauty is still made easy with various options for getting there.

 From the Parks Canada Shuttle to private tours or biking and hiking your way up, you’ll get to Moraine Lake with no worries.
 Read on to learn about getting to Moraine Lake in 2024.